 Be Prepared To Be Dazzled!

 Over two million lights illuminate the night along Marion’s Mississinewa Riverwalk, leading into Matter Park.
-The Walkway of Lights is an annual holiday celebration that starts the Saturday before Thanksgiving and runs through December 31 each evening from 6pm-10pm.
-A one-time $5 per car season pass allows unlimited visits to the Walkway.
+The Walkway of Lights is an annual holiday celebration that starts the Saturday before Thanksgiving and runs through December 31 each evening from 6pm-10pm. $5 per car per visit.
 Visitors to the Christmas City Walkway of Lights can enjoy the many beautiful displays from the comfort of their own car, or by taking a leisurely stroll along the Mississinewa Riverwalk.
 A brightly lit suspension bridge which stretches 227 feet across the Mississinewa River is a visitor favorite, and children of all ages will delight when they spy giant animated dinosaurs.
 After you have enjoyed the light display that features 120 displays stretching more than two miles, come in and warm up with cocoa and cookies by our Gift Shoppe fireplace.
 Browse through the many handcrafted gift items created by area artisans.

 Marion Is Christmas City, USA